 Tutoring and make-up work is available at a cost determined by the director.

 Credits from another institution will be evaluated on a case-by-case basis.
-The Lotus Heath Education School does not guarantee transferability of our credits to another institution unless there is a written agreement with another institution.
+The Lotus Heath Education School does not guarantee transferability of our credits to another institution or state unless there is a written agreement with another institution.

 Student Grievance Procedure

 Students with grievances must first contact individual instructors and attempt to work out an amicable solution.
 If a solution cannot be reached between instructors and students, students may contact the school grievance representative, currently Christine Tinner.

 Attempting to resolve any issue with the School first is strongly encouraged.
 Student Complaints may be brought to the attention of the School Director to attempt resolution.
 The Director and student are to follow the grievance procedures according to school policy printed in the school catalog.
 If a student’s complaint includes a claim that the School engaged in a deceptive sales or trade practice (i.e. “substantial misrepresentation”), due to a legislative change effective August 8, 2012, that student must first go through and complete the School’s internal grievance/appeal process before a complaint may be field with the Division of Private Occupational Schools (DPOS).
 If the School has no internal grievance policy/appeal process, or provides a written waiver exempting the specific complaint then the student may file the deceptive sales or trade practice directly with the Division.